-If you’re struggling with allergies and you’re tired of managing them with ineffective over-the-counter treatments, the specialists at Penn Medicine Becker ENT & Allergy in Princeton, NJ, can help.
+If you’re struggling with allergies and you’re tired of managing them with ineffective over-the-counter treatments, an allergist at Penn Medicine Becker ENT & Allergy in Princeton, NJ, can help.

 Here at Becker ENT & Allergy, we have a team of board-certified allergists who will ask you questions about your medical history, diagnose your possible allergies, and create a customized treatment plan that will make you feel better in no time.

-Allergies are irritating, distracting, and in serious cases, life-threatening.
+Allergies are irritating, distracting, and, in serious cases, life-threatening.
 If you have allergies, you don’t have to live with the discomfort anymore.
-Although treatments may not fully cure your allergies, the immunologists and allergists at Penn Medicine Becker ENT & Allergy in Princeton, NJ can help you find significant relief.
+Although treatments may not fully cure your allergies, the immunologists and allergy specialists at Penn Medicine Becker ENT & Allergy in Princeton, NJ can help you find significant relief.

 Allergy treatments can help reduce the frequency and severity of your reactions and improve any uncomfortable symptoms that your allergies may cause you.